 Increased R&D in design, production and overall quality: The popularity of leading Korean brands across the world including the US has highlighted certain key dimensions of success for Koreans – superior quality, cutting edge designs and a contemporary feel for the products and services.
 This lesson has been absorbed by almost all business sectors.
 This new emphasis has seen an increased investment in research and development in creating products of superior quality.
-The entertainment products like movies, music, soap operas have all been described as having excellent production quality.
+The entertainment products like movies, music, dramas have all been described as having excellent production quality.
 South Korean movies now are of Hollywood production value and quality.
-This new found focus on quality has enticed many new customers and helped sustain the popularity of movies, music and soaps, which are the main products driving the Korean wave.
+This newfound focus on quality has enticed many new customers and helped sustain the popularity of movies, music, and dramas, which are the main products driving the Korean wave.

-As the popularity of these movies, music and soap operas increased manifold in the region, it has also resulted in increased creative output.
+As the popularity of these movies, music and dramas increased manifold in the region, it has also resulted in increased creative output.
 Since 1999 to the present, many Korean movies with innovative and appealing themes have been released.

-Even the soap operas have emerged as well packaged goods with a good measure of visual and emotional appeal.
-Many of the soap operas have depicted exotic and serene coastal and rural areas, and the theme has been the underlying values of Asian audience – family melodrama with lots of emotions and innocent love.
-Many of these soap operas have created records of sorts.
+Even the Korean dramas have emerged as well packaged goods with a good measure of visual and emotional appeal.
+Many of the dramas have traditionally depicted exotic and serene coastal and rural areas, and the theme has been the underlying values of Asian audience – family melodrama with lots of emotions and innocent love.
+With growing popularity across the years, the dramas today explore a wider variety of themes, including tensions between traditional familial values and economic development.
+Many of these dramas have created records of sorts.

-This increase in the quantity and quality of movies, music and soap operas has helped sustain the growth of Hallyu.
+This increase in the quantity and quality of movies, music and dramas has helped sustain the growth of Hallyu.

-Effective management of all touch-points: Even though multiple factors have tremendously influenced the birth and evolution of Hallyu, one of its drivers is careful and effective management of all possible touch points.
-Touch points are the numerous instances where the customers come in contact with Hallyu.
+Effective management of all touch points: Even though multiple factors have tremendously influenced the birth and evolution of Hallyu, one of its drivers is careful and effective management of all possible touch points.
+Touch points are the numerous instances where the customers come into contact with Hallyu.
 The entertainment industry, the different organizations involved in movies, music companies, online gaming companies, Korean chaebols and the Korean government have meticulously orchestrated their efforts in ensuring a consistent experience.
+Large event organizers such as the 2018 PyeongChang Olympics and Winter Paralympics have also helped to build a more positive perception of Korea.
 All these players have ensured portrayal of the interesting aspects of Korean culture in their respective media.
 They have also effectively optimized the use of new Korean celebrities to further the cause of Hallyu across the region.

 Continuous support from the Korean government: Korea is probably one of the only countries in the world that has a Ministry of Culture (Ministry of Culture, Sports and Tourism to be exact).
-A division of the ministry, the Popular Culture Industry Division, focuses on Korean pop music, fashion, mass entertainment, comic books, cartoons and other key products.
+A division of the ministry, the Popular Culture Industry Division, focuses on Korean pop music, fashion, mass entertainment, comic books, cartoons, and other key products.
 The division along with three other divisions are referred to as the Cultural Content Office.
-Its budget is a staggering USD 500 million, with the aim to build a USD 10 billion cultural industry export industry by 2019.
+Its budget is a staggering USD 5.5 billion, with the aim to boost economic growth particularly through growing the country’s cultural industry export industry.
 Additionally, the Korean government sponsors 20-30% of a USD 1 billion investment fund earmarked to nurture and export popular culture.
 The remaining funds comes from investment banks and private companies and are managed by the Korean Venture Investment Corporation.

 One of the strategies of managing Hallyu is the careful study of its target audience – mostly people in Asian countries.
 The Korean government and its divisions follow these Asian countries and cultures closely to understand which Korean Wave products would have the best probability of success in different markets.
 The secret is that no one understands these markets better than Korea.

 The Korean government has also been very active in managing Hallyu outside of Korea by conducting different cultural festivals displaying the Korean offerings, conducting PR campaigns to publicize Korean uniqueness and indirectly helping the entertainment industry by creating a very conducive environment.
-As of January 2016, the Korean Culture and Information Service has set up 28 Korean Cultural Centers in 24 countries across Africa, Asia-Pacific, Europe and America to promote Hallyu.
+As of August 2020, the Korean Culture and Information Service has set up 32 Korean Cultural Centers in 28 countries across Africa, Asia-Pacific, Europe, and America to promote Hallyu.

-According to the UNESCO Institute of Statistics, the global trade of cultural goods amounted to USD 190.5 billion in 2013, and the Korean government is eyeing a significant part of that pie moving forward.
+According to the UNESCO Institute for Statistics, the global trade of cultural goods amounted to USD 16.4 trillion in 2017, and the Korean government is eyeing a significant part of that pie moving forward.
 In her 2013 inaugural address, President Park Geun-hye announced the Creative Economy Policy Enforcement Process.
 The seven core strategies to lay the foundation for a creative economy are:

-The entertainment industry has been very proactive in feeling the pulse of the masses and producing appealing movies and soap operas.
+The entertainment industry has been very proactive in feeling the pulse of the masses and producing appealing movies and dramas.
 The Korean Tourism Organization (KTO) has made the best use of this huge interest in Korea by offering very attracting tour packages to tourists.
-These packages involve trips to locations made famous by the soap operas, travel to exclusive shooting locations and so on.
+These packages involve trips to locations made famous by the Korean dramas, travel to exclusive shooting locations and so on.

-The Korean government has already embarked on building “K-Culture Valley”, a Hallyu inspired theme park which would house everything from film studios, Korean restaurants, music concerts to movie galleries, shopping malls selling Korean celebrity merchandise and even a Korean theme park at an estimated cost of USD 1.2 billion.
+The Korean government has also built and opened “K-Culture Valley” in Goyang, a Hallyu inspired theme park which would house everything from film studios, Korean restaurants, live music concerts to movie galleries, hotels, shopping malls selling Korean celebrity merchandise and even a Korean theme park at a cost of USD 1.2 billion.
 The purpose of this theme park has been to put in one place all the interesting components of Hallyu for visitors.
-Currently, the theme park is in the process of being built with plans to open in 2017.

 At the same time, being a former colony of Japan, Korea and China share the same history.
 The Chinese are able to relate more closely with Korean cultural products and relate without an underlying sense of animosity and hatred.
 This has been a major factor for the explosion of Korean culture in mainland China.

-The cumulative effect of movies, music, soap operas and games has been tremendously positive to the Korean economy and the Korean country image in the region.
-Hallyu contributed USD 11.6 billion to the Korean economy in 2014.
+The cumulative effect of movies, music, dramas and games has been tremendously positive to the Korean economy and the Korean country image in the region.
+According to the Korea Foundation for International Cultural Exchange, Hallyu contributed USD 9.5 billion to the Korean economy in 2018.
 Hallyu has contributed immensely to Korean tourism as well.
-An opinion survey conducted by the KTO in October 2013 found that almost 60% of tourists who visited Korea were influenced by Hallyu.
-With the Hallyu-wood theme park already built and with further upcoming developments, this traffic is expected to increase, which will in turn fuel the growth of the Korean wave.
+An opinion survey conducted by the KTO in 2019 found that the total Hallyu-related tourist spend is USD 1.1 billion and that Hallyu-related tourism made up 55.3% of all inbound tourism.
+With the K-Culture Valley or “Hallyu-wood” theme park already built and with further upcoming developments, this traffic is expected to increase, which will in turn fuel the growth of the Korean wave.

 Some of the spillover effects of Hallyu on tourism in Korea include:

 Increased interest in Korean tourism: Hallyu has given Korean tourism a shot in the arm and helped tremendously in repositioning the Korean country image globally.
-As the movies, music bands and the soap operas gained popularity, people from many countries have been flocking into Korea to experience the Korean culture first hand.
-KTO has been very active in offering package tours which includes a visit to the shooting locations, the various towns and resorts made famous in the movies and soap operas and so on.
+As the movies, music bands and the dramas gained popularity, people from many countries have been flocking into Korea to experience the Korean culture first hand.
+KTO has been very active in offering package tours which includes a visit to the shooting locations, the various towns and resorts made famous in the movies and dramas and so on.

-In 2015, Korea earned USD 15.2 billion from tourism, attracting a total of 13.2 million tourists.
-With the international tourist numbers hitting 1.1 billion in 2014 and international tourist growth forecasted at an annualized rate of 3.3% to hit around 1.8 billion by 2030, the Korean government is planning to increase its tourism revenues to USD 10 billion a year.
+In 2019, Korea earned USD 21.5 billion from tourism, attracting a total of 17.5 million tourists.
+With South Korea’s international tourist growth forecasted at an annualized rate of 3.3% to hit around 1.8 billion by 2030, the Korean government is planning to increase its tourism revenues to USD 35 billion a year by then.
 The side effect of this tourist boom has been an increased popularity of Korean cuisine.
-It has been gaining so much popularity that the Korean government is planning a “Visit Korea Years 2016 to 2018” project, connecting with the PyeongChang 2018 Winter Olympics.

 Improved Korean country image: Korean popular culture has had a significant impact on the global fashion industry as an increasing number of Korean celebrities are included in the social fiber of fashion.
 New York has had its appearances of K-Pop girl groups like Girls’ Generation, Hyuna from 4Minute and CL from 2NE1.
 The singer G-Dragon dresses in an influential way that gets international notice as Korean celebrities are known for mixing styles and genres in clothing.
 Korean popular culture products including TV series such as My Love From The Star, music from PSY, boy bands like EXO and girl bands like Girl’s Day, are putting Korea on the global scene.